 The Rogue Strip is only $53, but you’ll need your own mounting hardware, and of course, some accessories to attach to it.

 Rogue 25 mm Olympic Training Bar

 This is an IWF standard, 15 kg, 190k PSI bar marked for Olympic lifts.
-This bar has medium grade knurl, bronze bushings rather than bearings, and is finished in zinc rather than the more expensive chrome.
-This bar is a great alternative for women who don’t want to spend the $500-600 or more that is demanded for the Rogue (or other) Olympic bearing bars. but still want a genuine Olympic barbell.
+This bar has medium grade knurl, bronze bushings rather than bearings, and is finished in less costly zinc rather than chrome.
+This bar is a great alternative for women who don’t want to spend the $500 to 600 or more that is demanded for the Rogue (or other) Olympic bearing bars. but still want a genuine Olympic barbell.

 The Rogue 25 mm Olympic Training Bar runs for about $300 and is made entirely in the USA.
 This bar may also be a nice option for youth lifters; male or female.

 Rogue Stainless Steel Bottle Opener

 Nothing screams Rogue Fan more than a piece of Rogue gear that has absolutely nothing to do with fitness.
 Matter of fact, I think opening beer bottles is the opposite of fitness, but I’m certain even Rich and Matt indulge from time to time.
 Anyway, as bottle openers go, it’s pretty cool looking.
 I’m only sharing this trinket for fun though; I’m not suggesting it’s a good use of your garage gym fund.
 Maybe a stocking stuffer though? ~$14

 ♦ ♦ ♦